TechMechGarage/HondaCRZ/_posts/2019-10-10-stripping-down-front-end.md

 I started to strip down the front end of my Honda CRZ to get a better idea of the accident damage.

+{::comment}
+Video with explanation of front end tear down.
+{:/comment}